ericlay/fuzzy-pkg-finder/README.md

 ```
  \
 Usage: \
 Invoke `pacfzf` or `yayfzf` commands to search the respective repositories.
+Press 'Enter' key to select desired package.
+Follow Pacman/Yay instructions to complete install.